jdarling/hyjack/readme.md

       if matching is not complex.
     * In case you need to do something that requires logic use try/catch blocks.
       They are faster and have lower overhead than most regular expressions.
     * Try/catch can be slow, if may be faster.
+It all depends on the situation.

 Version History
 ===============